Animal behaviour: Group size

 Theoretically, social animals should have optimal group sizes that maximize the benefits and minimize the costs of group living.
 However, in nature, most groups are stable at slightly larger than optimal sizes.
 Because it generally benefits an individual to join an optimally-sized group, despite slightly decreasing the advantage for all members, groups may continue to increase in size until it is more advantageous to remain alone than to join an overly full group.

-Tinbergen's four questions for ethologists

-Niko Tinbergen argued that ethology always needed to include four kinds of explanation in any instance of behaviour: